HeheJuice/OvenUI_OneUI/README.md

    - System APK Signature verification
 - Some floating-feature tweaks

+### ❗ You are not allowed to use my ROM or Vendor to make something else and claim it's your product

 ## 📝 Credits
 Special Thanks to following Developers (Not in particular order)
 - **[rsuntk](https://github.com/rsuntk)** for LuminousTwilight Kernel for Galaxy A03s Series